 Employment Law FAQs

-Employment law refers to the legal practice area focusing on the rights and relationships of people in business.
-Both state and federal laws are used to determine the outcome of these cases.
-These matters are often addressed by employer-side attorneys (for businesses) and employee rights attorneys (for individuals).
+Employment law refers to the legal practice area focusing on the rights and relationships of employers and employees or independent contractors.
+Both state and federal laws are used to determine the outcome of disputes over these rights.
+Gerlach Employment Law represents the rights and interests of employers in these disputes.

 Common Cases that Gerlach Employment Law Defends